PedroCBrito/AmazoniaHack-Challenge-2/README.md

 [Chandra](https://github.com/datalab-to/chandra) supports document OCR with layout information and local Hugging Face or vLLM inference.
 The selected starting checkpoint is [datalab-to/chandra-ocr-2](https://huggingface.co/datalab-to/chandra-ocr-2); pin its revision and runtime versions after testing.

-Deploy a small private HTTP wrapper around the Chandra inference pipeline:
+The `ocr_adapter` package implements a private HTTP wrapper around an OpenAI-compatible Chandra backend:

 | Internal endpoint | Purpose |
 |---|---|
 | `GET /health` | Report whether the OCR service is ready |
 | `POST /ocr` | Accept one image and return OCR content and available layout |

 These are **project-defined wrapper endpoints**, not endpoints provided by Chandra itself.
-The wrapper may load the model directly or call a self-hosted vLLM instance.
+Configure `OCR_BACKEND_BASE_URL` and `OCR_BACKEND_MODEL` for llama.cpp, vLLM, or another compatible private endpoint.
+Set `OCR_BACKEND_API_KEY` when the remote endpoint requires a bearer token.

 Its response should expose recognized content, available region references, model version, processing duration, and warnings.
 Preserve source content before mapping it to business fields.